New to UBC Okanagan students

 • Connect you to resources, both on and off campus

 • Connect you with Academic Advisors

 • Share their experiences and insights with you as a fellow UBC student

-The First Year Peer Advisor is available by email, telephone, Skype, and in-person.
-For more information, visit the First Year Peer Advisor webpage
+The First Year Peer Advisor will be available by email, telephone, Skype, and in-person.
+For more information, visit the First Year Peer Advisor webpage.

 First-year advising guides

 We have created registration guides for the first year of all degree programs that are offered at UBC's Okanagan campus.
 Use the first-year advising guides for your program when planning out your first-year courses.

 We encourage all first-year students to get their first-year course schedule reviewed before registration opens.
 To have your courses reviewed by Academic Advising, submit the Course Selection Check (Course Selection Check will be available starting May 15th, 2017) with the courses you plan to register in.
 Please note: the Course Selection Check is for first-year students only.

 A good tip is to create a worklist on the Student Service Centre (SSC) first and then enter the courses you added to your worklist to the Course Selection Check.
 An advisor will review your course selections and email you directly with a response.
 Be sure to submit your Course Selection Check for review well before your registration date/time opens so you can be well prepared!